History of British Airways in Timeline

 In October 2006, British Airways became involved in a civil rights dispute when a Christian employee was forbidden to wear a necklace bearing the cross.

-In 2006, British Airways introduced an older seat type for its aircraft, which is still present on remaining aircraft awaiting refitting.
+In 2006, British Airways introduced an older seat type which is currently featured on the remaining aircraft that are due to have their seats re-fitted.

-In March 2007, British Airways obtained a 15% stake in Flybe from the sale of BA Connect.
+In March 2007, British Airways obtained a 15% stake in the now-defunct UK regional airline Flybe from the sale of BA Connect.

 2007: Sale of Airways Aero Association

-Since 2007, British Airways has used Bartle Bogle Hegarty as its advertising agency.
+In 2007, British Airways started using Bartle Bogle Hegarty as its advertising agency.

 In January 2008, British Airways unveiled its new subsidiary OpenSkies, taking advantage of the liberalisation of transatlantic traffic rights between Europe and the United States.

-In July 2008, British Airways announced a merger plan with Iberia, wherein each airline would retain its original brand.
+In July 2008, British Airways announced a merger plan with Iberia, another flag carrier airline in the Oneworld alliance.

-2008: easyJet surpasses British Airways in passenger numbers
+2008: easyJet surpassed British Airways in passenger numbers

-In 2008, British Airways carried 34.6 million passengers, while rival carrier easyJet transported 44.5 million passengers, surpassing British Airways for the first time.
+In 2008, British Airways carried 34.6 million passengers, while easyJet transported 44.5 million, surpassing British Airways for the first time.

-In December 2009, British Airways strike action over Christmas received a high level of support but was blocked by a court injunction that deemed the ballot illegal.
+In December 2009, a ballot for strike action over Christmas received high support but was blocked by a court injunction.

 In April 2010, the merger agreement between British Airways and Iberia was confirmed.